Dallas Lawyers for Pain & Suffering After a Car Accident

 What Is Pain and Suffering?

-Pain and suffering also takes into consideration how your life is impacted after the accident.
-If you have been injured and can no longer carry out your usual life activities in the same way you once did, that is considered part of pain and suffering.
-For instance, if your accident-related injuries mean that you are incapacitated and can no longer drive, the inconvenience and embarrassment of having to be taken places by someone else could be considered part of your pain and suffering.
+Pain and suffering also consider how your life is impacted after the accident.
+If you have been injured and can no longer carry out your usual activities like you once did, that is considered part of pain and suffering.
+For instance, if your accident-related injuries mean, you are incapacitated and can no longer drive.
+The inconvenience and embarrassment of having to be taken places by someone else could be considered part of your pain and suffering.

-How Is Pain and Suffering Calculated?
+How Is Pain and Suffering After a Car Accident Calculated?

 This may be everything from headaches and nightmares to anxiety attacks.
 Sometimes you may have doctor’s reports to back you up or statements from family and friends who have seen your altered behavior.

 Once a number value has been reached, the dollar value of your medical bills is totaled and then multiplied by the multiplier number.
 For instance, if your medical bills were $10,000 and your multiplier was three, your pain and suffering would be $30,000.

-The per diem method takes the same basic factors as the multiplier method and instead assigns a dollar value to the daily pain and suffering.
+The per diem method takes the same fundamental factors as the multiplier method and instead assigns a dollar value to the daily pain and suffering.
 Then that value is multiplied by the number of days you were incapacitated.
 That figure will be the amount of your pain and suffering recovery.

 How We Can Help

-The insurance companies would always prefer to minimize subjective payments like pain and suffering, if only because there is no hard evidence for how much something hurt or how bad you feel.
+Insurance companies would always prefer to minimize subjective payments like pain and suffering, if only because there is no hard evidence for how much something hurt or how bad you feel.
 They may offer you a payment that does not reflect what you should be paid.